-(Note 1) For information on how to connect the drive unit, refer to the drive unit's manual.
-(Note 2) For the 8.4-type display unit, TP connector is not used.
+- (\1) For information on how to connect the drive unit, refer to the drive unit's manual. - (\2) For the 8.4-type display unit, TP connector is not used.

-(1) For the connection of MITSUBISHI CNC machine operation panel, refer to "M800S/M80/E80 Series Connection and Setup Manual".
+(1) For details on connecting to the machine operation panel manufactured by Mitsubishi Electric, refer to "M800VS/M80V Series Connection and Setup Manual".